Lattice model constructions for gapless domain walls between topological phases: Introduction

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec.tc_ds}, we start with a simple example - the gapless domain walls between toric code model and double semion model.
-We find a CFT described by the $su(2)_1$ WZW model even in the absence of global $SU(2)$ symmetry for such a gapless domain wall.We also study the physical mechanism for the gapless nature of domain wall models.
+We find a conformal field theory (CFT) described by the orbifold double $su(2)_1$ Wess-Zumino-Witten model even in the absence of global $SU(2)$ symmetry for such a gapless domain wall.
+We also study the physical mechanism for the gapless nature of domain wall models.
 In Sec.~\ref{sec.zn-dw}, we review group cohomology and its role in the systematic classification and construction of domain walls between twisted and untwisted gauge theories.
-We further study examples with $\mathbb{Z}_N$($N<6$) gauge group and find all these gapless domain wall models can be described by Luttinger liquid theory with suitable parameters.
+We further study examples with several other gauge group.
 Finally, there will be a conclusion and a discussion on how to generalize these gapless domain wall models into higher dimensions.